cython/cython/docs/src/userguide/source_files_and_compilation.rst

         ext_modules = cythonize("example.pyx")
     )

-You may also want to inform pip that :mod:`Cython` is required for :file:`setup.py` to execute, following `PEP 518
+If your build depends directly on Cython in this way, then you may also want to inform pip that :mod:`Cython` is required for :file:`setup.py` to execute, following `PEP 518
 <https://www.python.org/dev/peps/pep-0518/>`, creating a :file:`pyproject.toml`
 file containing, at least::